ruben1191018/cogsi-1190914-1191018-1191042/ca4/README.md

 Now showing the app_playbook that we created:
 ![img_2.png](img_2.png)

-As you can see in this playbook, it is able to automate the deployment and execution of a Spring REST service on a specified host.
+As we can see in this playbook, it is able to automate the deployment and execution of a Spring REST service on a specified host.
 It creates an application directory, clones the necessary Git repository, builds the service using Gradle, and then starts it in the background.